 Many department stores and other shops can waive Japan’s 10 percent sales tax for visitors from overseas.
 Do not forget to bring your passport with you.
 As you explore Tokyo, you may find many stores with tax-free signs at the entrance especially some chain pharmacy such as Matsumoto Kiyoshi, Tsuruha Drug, and Drug Seims.
 Popular gift shops such as Donguri Kyowakoku which is an official store for Ghibli movies, and Kiddyland which is a toy and character goods mecca also waive the tax.

 100 yen shop

 100 yen shops in Japan are great place to look for gifts for your family, friends, coworkers, and yourself.
-They offer daily necessities, designer stationery, and delectable consumables for only ￥100 (sometimes a little bit more).
+They offer daily necessities, designer stationery, and all kinds of products for only ￥100 (often before tax).
 Usually the quality and designs of the products are surprisingly good for their prices and there are some useful and innovative goods.
-Three popular 100 yen shops in Japan are Diaso, Can Do, and Seria.
+Three popular 100 yen shops in Japan are Daiso, Can Do, and Seria.

 Popular cheap tours in Japan

-In our Tsukiji Spot Tour, we will explore the Fish Market for 90 minutes.
-You will know the history and stories of the area.
+In our Tsukiji Fish Market Tour, we will explore the fish market in 3 hours.
+You will learn the history and stories of the area.
 Let’s try out the local guide’s favorite food at the market!

-Before coming to Japan, how about taking a virtual tour to learn about Japan at home?
+Before coming to Japan, how about taking a virtual tour to learn about the highlights of Tokyo at home?

 How did you think about our tips for traveling cheap to Japan?
 There are many ways to save your travel expenses and we hope this article helps you to travel Japan under budget!